 - A 6th century ivory tablet of Empress Arianna, in full Byzantine court garb, thought to hail from Constantinople.

 - The combs.
 All three of them.
-Very large, coarsely toothed on one side, a band of really nice relief carving along the center.
+Very large, coarsely toothed on one side, a band of really beautiful relief carving along the center.

 - Juno and the two peacocks, by Ammannati, originally intended as part of a fountain at the Palazzo della Signoria, now installed among several other sculptures in the courtyard.

 - The Atys, a bronze depicting a cupid with chaps and a contagious smile, about the size of a 2-year old toddler.
 I spend the rest of the day looking for a replica to take home for my garden.
 I settle for finding him in an Italian art book.

 I catch myself several times today just wandering, having no idea where I was going, yet never feeling lost.
 I look up, and oh look!
 I’m back at my hotel without even meaning to be.
 I unload my pockets and pick up my journal and pen.
 I visit the concierge, who reserves a taxi for me for 4:30 AM but doesn’t understand how to confirm my flight.
 I sit down at his computer and amaze him with my technical know-how and print my boarding pass.
 I pay for my room and retrieve my passport, and look for a restaurant.